ez9115/GT-CS6310-Team27-Project3/README.txt

+#In order to compile the code you must be in the src directory:
+cd src
 #Use the following command to compile the program:

-cd src
 javac EarthSim/Demo.java

 #In order launch the GUI and interact with the GUI to supply program parameters,